 Money, Money, Money

 Experts advise that the majority of dollar bills are coated with nearly 3,000 kinds of bacteria.
 So this is why we use ATM cards, right?
-Many countries now utilize plastic bills instead of paper, but a recent survey in Canada found there were still 209 bacterial cultures found on their currency.
+Many countries now utilize plastic bills instead of paper, but a survey in Canada found there were still 209 bacterial cultures found on their currency.
 The best way to counteract any germs is to thoroughly wash or sanitize your hands after handling bills or coins, or using an ATM.

 Pampering Your Pets

 Pet bowls and toys are breeding grounds for bacteria.
 It makes sense when you think about how much pets slobber on seemingly everything in a home.
 Frequently wash feeding mats, pet bowls, and toys to help keep your furbabies safe and content.

 It’s easy to transmit germs when you’re using your house, office, or home keys, as they’re a breeding ground for bacteria according to epidemiologists.
 But they’re also easy to clean with a sanitizing wipe so you don’t pass along nasty microbes to others, but using a bacterial spray isn’t recommended as droplets can cause remotes to stop working permanently.
 Handbags are routinely exposed to a variety of nasty scenarios including being put on floors, bathroom stalls, floorboards in cars, and seats on public transit, etc. All of these places can transfer bacteria in an instant.
 Clean the outside of your bags with antibacterial wipes to keep them from being icky.